July 15, 2020 | 10699 Views | By Dylan Kotecki

 Photo editing has many parts, and there are different workflows for every type of image and photography.
-Editing may appear intimidating at first glance, but when the foundational pieces are broken down into familiar terminology, it becomes much easier to understand and learn.
-Here are common terms and editing knowledge that every photographer should know.
+Learning how to edit photos may appear intimidating at first glance, but when the foundational pieces are broken down into familiar terminology, it becomes much easier to understand and learn.
+Here are common terms and photo editing basics that every photographer should know.

 The Difference Between RAW & JPEG